MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commands/config.md

 ```sh
 $ git config -e # --edit
 ```

-Or use your editor to open the `~/.gitconfig` file.
-This makes it easy to read, add and update values.

-Note that the config uses `TOML` format and tabs for indentation.

 After you save the changes to the git config, the changes will be immediately available without restarting the terminal.
 As the config is read each `git` is called.